cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

         The path-based routing rules are configured in the Ingress resource map directly to the routing rules of the HTTPRoute.

-        In the Ingress, each hostname has separate routing rules,
+        In the Ingress, each hostname has separate routing rules:

         .. code-block:: shell-session